LogtalkDotOrg/logtalk3/manuals/sources/faq/programming.rst

 Logtalk supports component-based programming (since its inception on January 1998), by using *categories* (which are first-class entities like objects and protocols).
-Logtalk categories can be used with both classes and prototypes and are inspired on the Smalltalk-80 (documentation-only) concept of method categories and on Objective-C categories, hence the name.
+Logtalk categories can be used with both classes and prototypes and are inspired by the Smalltalk-80 (documentation-only) concept of method categories and by Objective-C categories, hence the name.
 For more information, please consult the :ref:`categories_categories` section and the examples provided with the distribution.